mlg556/mlg556.github.io/_posts/2019-02-02-web-scraping-with-python3-and-selenium.md

 Ekşi Sözlük has "articles" and "entries".
 We will scrape the date data from the pages, to see when an article had the most entries written to it.
 I will not go through all the code line by line, but some of the more crucial concepts.

 To automate a "headless" Google Chrome browser instance, we will need the absolute paths of the Google Chrome binary and the `chromedriver` binary.
-On a macOS system, the Google Chrome binary will likely to be located inside the application: `/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"` The `chromedriver` binary is wherever you put it.
+On a macOS system, the Google Chrome binary will likely to be located inside the application: `"/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"` The `chromedriver` binary is wherever you have copied it in the installation step.

 The code for a simple automation is as follows: